Solubility and Precipitation in Chemistry

 Solubility Experiments

-Solubility experiments are designed to determine the solubility of a substance in a particular solvent at a given temperature and pressure.
+Solubility experiments aim to determine the solubility of a substance in a given solvent at specific conditions (temperature and pressure).
+This often involves preparing saturated solutions and determining the concentration of the dissolved solute.

 Precipitation Experiments